cema-sp/ruby-perf-optim/README.md

   Solutions:

-  1. Free objects from collection during iteration & use `each!` pattern See [007_iter_1.rb](007_iter_1.rb)
+  1. Free objects from the collection during iteration & use `each!` pattern See [007_iter_1.rb](007_iter_1.rb)
   2. Look at C code to find object allocations
     See [007_iter_2.rb](007_iter_2.rb) (for ruby < 2.3.0)